paruff/garden/content/02 Areas/Mindfullness/Meditation.md

 I have meditated on and off for years, since about high school.

-Recently I discovered [[The Mind Illuminate]]  a book and comprehensive system outlining steps of stages to mindfulness or enlightenment.
+Recently I discovered [[02 Areas/Mindfullness/The Mind Illuminate]]  a book and comprehensive system outlining steps of stages to mindfulness or enlightenment.

 There after the passing fo the author there appears to be much less support for training in TMI so I am exploring unified Mindfulness from Shezin Young.